-Unlike most rhythm guitarists you can actually, you know, HEAR whiteford on aerosmith tracks.
+Unlike most rhythm guitarists, you can actually, you know, hear Whitford on Aerosmith tracks.
 He can keep a beat better than a lot of bassists out there.
-It was his rhythm guitar part in helter skelter that made it ALMOST better than the beatles' original.
+It was his rhythm guitar part in Helter Skelter that made it almost better than the Beatles' original.

 Kerry King had the unenviable task of playing rhythm guitar lines and dual leads that kept pace with Dave Lombardo, and later Paul Bostaph's thundering drums.
 He deserves to be on the list if for nothing else than the sheer speed at which he can maintain consistency!

-Yes, both of them, Dave Murray and Adrian Smith did lead guitar.
-But it seems like that Adrian did most of the rhythm parts
+Yes, both of them, Dave Murray and Adrian Smith, did lead guitar.
+But it seems like Adrian did most of the rhythm parts.

 Also does amazing leads, great tone and chops.
 RIP King.

-His awesome guitar-playing and rhythms are one thing, but the way he plays and all the energy he uses on the scene, makes him the best rhythm guitarist by miles.
+His awesome guitar-playing and rhythms are one thing, but the way he plays and all the energy he uses on stage makes him the best rhythm guitarist by miles.

-The Scorpions ax-man should be WAY higher on this list.
-He created a number of the most memorable riffs in Rock history!
-Even 40+ years later (just listen to Sting in the Tail)!
-M/ m/
+The Scorpions' ax-man should be WAY higher on this list.
+He created some of the most memorable riffs in rock history!
+Even 40+ years later, just listen to Sting in the Tail!

 Rudolf deserves the top place!
-He created Scorpions and beats every single rhythm guitar players!
+He created Scorpions and beats every single rhythm guitar player!

-Umm, yes he is a very good guitarist.
-And sure he played both lead and rhythm guitar for Queen.
-But still he focused more on l lead guitar than rhythm guitar.
+Umm, yes, he is a very good guitarist.
+And sure, he played both lead and rhythm guitar for Queen.
+But still, he focused more on lead guitar than rhythm guitar.

 Sometimes I think his composition skills are so good they distract from the credit he should get for how well he plays that guitar!

-HE's so good he's songs are so emotional try to watch his Bohemian Rhapsody solo it's cool
+He's so good.
+His songs are so emotional.
+Try to watch his Bohemian Rhapsody solo.
+It's cool.

 How did no one put him on the list?
-Dream Theater's got a lot of great guitar riffs, each song is loaded with genius and complex riffs, solos, and backing rhythm guitar.
+Dream Theater's got a lot of great guitar riffs.
+Each song is loaded with genius, complex riffs, solos, and backing rhythm guitar.
 When you hear the guitar, there's one person playing it.
-Not a rhythm guitarist and two lead guitarists, John Petrucci is the ONLY Dream Theater guitarist, and what he contributes to their music never ceases to amaze me.
+Not a rhythm guitarist and two lead guitarists.
+John Petrucci is the ONLY Dream Theater guitarist, and what he contributes to their music never ceases to amaze me.
 John Petrucci is arguably the greatest guitarist of all time, but he is, no doubt, the greatest rhythm guitarist of all time.

 I feel like his lead playing overshadows his rhythm playing.
-Songs like The Dark Eternal Night, Sacrificed Sons, Outcry, The Glass Prison, Change of Seasons just to name a few have some of the best riffs I've ever heard.
+Songs like The Dark Eternal Night, Sacrificed Sons, Outcry, The Glass Prison, and A Change of Seasons, just to name a few, have some of the best riffs I've ever heard.

 He will be my first choice.
 He is the rhythm guitarist kind.
 Most of his songs are rhythm guitar bases.
-Well its not like that he can't play lead guitar.
+Well, it's not like he can't play lead guitar.
 But he is best at rhythm guitar.
 And he is very fast at it.

-He was a genius and his technique saved rock n' roll.
-Also The Ramones were way ahead of their time.
+He was a genius, and his technique saved rock and roll.
+Also, The Ramones were way ahead of their time.